hvignolo87/superside-challenge/README.md

 - If using a node provisioner like [karpenter](https://karpenter.sh/), this architectue allows to provide ephemeral nodes just to run this workloads an then remove them, saving costs.
 - As the pods runs in isolated environments, any kind of disruption won't affect the other platform's components.
-- The nodes and its pods' resources, requests, and limits can be managed separately
+- The nodes and its pods' resources, requests, and limits can be managed separately.
-- The ephemeral pods' resources can be modified through Airflow variables, as I've used the [kubernetesPodOperator](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/operators.html#kubernetespodoperator) in the transformations DAG, making it easier to manage them
+- The ephemeral pods' resources can be modified through Airflow variables, as I've used the [kubernetesPodOperator](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/operators.html#kubernetespodoperator) in the `transformations` DAG, making it easier to manage them.

-Moreover, the databases were deployed as external services (outside the cluster) in order to ensure the statelessness of the cluster and persist its state.
+Moreover, the databases were deployed as external services (outside the cluster) in order to ensure the statelessness of the cluster and seamlessly persist the platforms' states.

 ### Data flow